Hobe Sound Bible College

 The Verdict: The Numbers Don't Add Up

-The financial data raises serious concerns about Hobe Sound Bible College.
-With a net cost of $12,074 per year and median graduate earnings of only $39,863 ten years out, the estimated payback period exceeds 38.7 years.
-For most students, the financial return does not justify the cost.
+We'll be straight with you: the numbers at Hobe Sound Bible College are a real concern.
+With a net cost of $12,074 per year and the typical graduate earning only $39,863 ten years out, the estimated payback period exceeds 38.7 years.
+For most students, the financial return does not justify the cost - go in with your eyes open.

-Key strengths include manageable debt relative to earnings.
-However, the data also shows weak earnings relative to cost and a 50.0% graduation rate and a long payback period.
+What it has going for it: manageable debt relative to earnings.
+What to keep an eye on: weak earnings relative to cost, its 50.0% graduation rate, a long payback period.

 Rankings & Links